apache/airflow/docs/apache-airflow-providers-postgres/operators/postgres_operator_howto_guide.rst

 ----------

 In this how-to guide we explored the Apache Airflow PostgreOperator.
 Let's quickly highlight the key takeaways.
-In Airflow-2.0, PostgresOperator class now resides in the ``providers`` package.
 It is best practice to create subdirectory called ``sql`` in your ``dags`` directory where you can store your sql files.
 This will make your code more elegant and more maintainable.
 And finally, we looked at the different ways you can dynamically pass parameters into our PostgresOperator tasks using ``parameters`` or ``params`` attribute and how you can control the server configuration parameters by passing the ``runtime_parameters`` attribute.